How to get an interacting conformal line defect for free theories

 Relaxing time reversal symmetry, we find that observation two -- the double twist condition -- fails.
 Specific to line defects, there is a cross ratio $\nu$ for bulk-defect-defect three point functions which is not invariant under time reversal but is invariant under the conformal group.
 Expressed in terms of $\nu$, the bulk-defect-defect three point functions are smooth and no double twist condition need ever be imposed.
 As a result, the proof \cite{Lauria:2020emq} of the GFF condition cannot be applied.

 0.1in

 We then design a line defect theory involving a massless, $3+1$ dimensional scalar, a massless one dimensional complex fermion and a Yukawa type interaction between the two.
-The theory has no time reversal symmetry.
+The theory has operators -- the fermions -- and consequently correlation functions as well which transform nontrivially under time reversal.
 It additionally has a dimension zero operator -- a charge $\bar \psi \psi$ -- which is not the identity.
 Perhaps not surprisingly, it has a bulk-defect-defect three point function of the type expressly forbidden by the assumptions of \cite{Lauria:2020emq}.
 Curiously though this theory still has a GFF sector -- all the operators in the defect expansion of $\phi$ are GFF's, and their correlation functions with each other follow from Wick's Theorem.